SEI-SEA-1-25/dental-health-day/README.md

 Your browser should open to <http://localhost:3000/> and you'll see the standard "Welcome to React" message with a fancy rotating atomic icon. `create-react-app` creates several files for us in a directory called `src`.
 Open the `App.jsx` file in your editor.

 Remember, `App.jsx` contains our main application (it's what's called by `index.jsx`).
-You should see the basic.JSXX structure of the standard React starter page.
+You should see the basic JSX structure of the standard React starter page.
 Make sure the file is the same thing you're looking at in the browser by finding the text `Welcome to React` inside an `<h2>` element.

 Change the text to say `Hello!`, save the file and make sure you see the changes automatically appear in your browser.